dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-so over for a question I had a question I had for the real like mining newbies um and I think this is something
+so over for a question I had a question I had for the real like mining newbies and I think this is something
 I've seen a lot of people look into and
-I've never really asked to mining experts about it and this seems like a great opportunity um minor gate seems to be something that uh now I'm not endorsing this in any way I'm not saying it's good i'm not saying it's bad but it's something that I've seen very
+I've never really asked to mining experts about it and this seems like a great opportunity minor gate seems to be something that now I'm not endorsing this in any way I'm not saying it's good i'm not saying it's bad but it's something that I've seen very